 There are many similarities between medical assistants and certified nursing assistants.
 Here are some of the key ones:

-- Relatively few education requirements: Compared with other healthcare careers that require a bachelor’s degree or more, the path to becoming an MA or CNA is a lot more streamlined.
+- Relatively few education requirements: Compared with other healthcare careers that require a bachelor’s degree or more, the path to becoming an MA or CNA is a lot more streamlined as both are entry-level healthcare professions.
 Both generally only require completing a training program and, possibly, passing a certification exam.

 - Responsibilities: There is some overlap in certain responsibilities.
 For example, both MAs and CNAs can perform tasks such as taking patient vitals and recording information into the patient electronic health record.